kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 But this alone is not enough to fix the underlying problem.
 Cluster-autoscaler must be fixed so as it is aware of attach limits of a node via CSINode object.

 We also need to ensure that `StorageInfos` interface that is shared between CAS and scheduler is extended for `CSINode` objects, so as CAS can run scheduler plugins with templated `CSINode` objects.

+### Handling Node Readliness

+We propose to handle node readiness in similar way it was handled for DRA in - https://github.com/kubernetes/autoscaler/pull/8109 .
+The basic idea is, we compare using `TemplateNodeInfo`, what would be the expected CSI drivers available on the node and if node doesn't yet have those drivers installed, we consider node as not-ready.

+Alternatives:

+1.We propose a similar label as GPULabel added to the node that is supposed to come up with a CSI driver.
+This would ensure that, nodes which are supposed to have a certain CSI driver installed aren’t considered ready - https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/core/static_autoscaler.go#L979 until CSI driver is installed there.

+However, we also propose that a node will be considered ready as soon as corresponding CSI driver is being reported as installed via corresponding CSINode object.

+A node which is ready  but does not have CSI driver installed within certain time limit will be considered as NotReady and removed from the cluster.

+2. A more exhaustive solution to node readiness is being proposed in - https://github.com/kubernetes/enhancements/pull/5416 , we are open to the idea of using it when it becomes usable from CAS.

 ### Test Plan